On the rationality problem for low degree hypersurfaces

-The generic fibre of the family $\mathcal X \to \Spec R$ in \eqref{eq:mathfrakX} is birational to a degree $d$ hypersurface.
+The generic fibre of the family $\mathcal X \to \Spec R$ in \eqref{eq:mathcalX} is birational to a degree $d$ hypersurface.
 For the inductive argument to work, it will be important to understand the corresponding birational map, which is the content of the following lemma, where we denote by $K\coloneq k(t)$ the fraction field of $R=k[t]_{(t)}$.

-\begin{lemma} The generic fibre $X = \mathcal X \times_R K$ of the family \eqref{eq:mathfrakX} is birational to a geometrically integral degree $d$ hypersurface $X'$ of the form
+\begin{lemma} The generic fibre $X = \mathcal X \times_R K$ of the family \eqref{eq:mathcalX} is birational to a geometrically integral degree $d$ hypersurface $X'$ of the form